jarokaz/Azure_AI_Infrastructure/labs/Lab01-SingleGPU/readme.md

-# A warm up exercise - training a simple CNN on a single GPU - locally and with Batch AI
+# Using Batch AI to run a training job on a single GPU

 ## Make sure that Batch AI resource providers are registered for you subscription
 ```